 A molar pregnancy, also known as a gestational trophoblastic disease, is a rare condition that occurs during early pregnancy.
 It involves the abnormal growth of cells in the uterus, specifically in the tissue that would normally develop into the placenta.
 These abnormal cells can form a mass or tumour, which can be either benign (non-cancerous) or malignant (cancerous).

 A complete molar pregnancy means there is no fetal development.
 Instead, a sperm fertilises an empty egg, resulting in the growth of abnormal cells only.
-This type of molar pregnancy has no fetal tissue, and often occurs due to a genetic abnormality.
+This type of molar pregnancy has no fetal tissue and often occurs due to a genetic abnormality.

 In a partial molar pregnancy, both abnormal cells and some fetal tissue develop.
 This can occur when two sperm fertilise a normal egg, resulting in an excessive number of chromosomes.
 The presence of fetal tissue in this type of pregnancy makes it similar to a miscarriage.